 When you’re not heard, you just do what you’re told without questioning or bothering to change things because you don’t think anything will result from speaking up.

 For employees to feel heard, it’s important that they not only put something in but also get something back in return.
-Research shows that closing the loop—which could be something as simple as offering an explanation of why management decided to go in a different direction—will make an employee feel that his voice is heard.
+Research shows that closing the loop — which could be something as simple as offering an explanation of why management decided to go in a different direction — will make an employee feel that his/her voice is heard.
 Even when an end result isn’t exactly what a person had hoped for, employees feel much more valued when their ideas are taken into consideration.

 Another aspect that often gets overlooked is what I’d call “voice visibility.”

-For example, for awhile here at Emplify, we were relying on a private Google form to collect suggestions.
+For example, for a while at 15five, we were relying on a private Google form to collect suggestions.
 One day, our executive team realized that three employees had shared concerns over a falling coat rack on separate occasions.
-It was such a small, easy-to-fix issue—and yet it took weeks to be addressed simply because those suggestions hadn’t been seen by the right people.
-Now, in addition to regularly soliciting feedback, we use our mobile app to ensure important recommendations can be seen at any time, by anyone at the organization.
+It was such a small, easy-to-fix issue — and yet it took weeks to be addressed simply because those suggestions hadn’t been seen by the right people.